wheerdam/linuxjoy/linuxjoy-api.md

 ### LinuxJoystick Subclasses

-- [`NoJoy`](LinuxJoystick/src/org/bbi/linuxjoy/NoJoy.java) is a subclass of `LinuxJoystick` that uses JNI to access the controller through native library calls (see the [native-api document](native-api.md) for more information about this interface.
+- [`NoJoy`](LinuxJoystick/src/org/bbi/linuxjoy/NoJoy.java) is a subclass of `LinuxJoystick` that uses JNI to access the controller through native library calls (see the [native-api document](native-api.md) for more information about this interface)
-- [`SocketJoystick`](LinuxJoystick/src/org/bbi/linuxjoy/SocketJoystick.java) is a subclass that uses a socket channel to retrieve the serialized joystick input data instead of a file.
+- [`SocketJoystick`](LinuxJoystick/src/org/bbi/linuxjoy/SocketJoystick.java) is a subclass that uses a socket channel to retrieve the serialized joystick input data instead of a file